Amazon adds 5% 'fuel and inflation surcharge' to seller fees

 The Seattle-based company said on its website that the added fees, which take effect April 28, are “subject to change” and will apply to both apparel and non-apparel items.

-Amazon didn't immediately respond to a request for further details on the move.
+The latest fee hike follows one announced in November and went into effect in January.
+Amazon didn't immediately respond to a request for further details on the recent move.
 But in a notice sent to sellers Wednesday, the company said its costs had gone up since the beginning of the COVID-19 pandemic due to increases in hourly wages, the hiring of workers and construction of more warehouses.

 It said it had absorbed costs whenever possible, and only increased fees to address permanent costs and to be competitive with other providers.
 Amazon competitors FedEx and UPS both have fuel surcharges.